groq/mlagility/docs/tools_user_guide.md

 > _Note_: `torch-eager` and `torch-compiled` are not available whe using the `remote` backend.

+> _Note_: Inputs to `torch-eager` and `torch-compiled` are not downcasted to FP16 by default.
+Downcast inputs before benchmarking for a fair comparison between runtimes.

 # Additional Commands and Options

 `benchit` and the APIs provide a variety of additional commands and options for users.